2025 Seattle Seahawks season: Week 11: at Los Angeles Rams

 Despite Sam Darnold throwing four interceptions, the Seahawks had a final opportunity to win the game with a field goal.
-However, Jason Myers’ 61-yard attempt fell short and wide right, allowing the Rams to hold on for the victory.
+However, Jason Myers’ 61-yard attempt fell short and wide right.

-The loss ended the Seahawks’ 10-game road winning streak, marking their first road defeat since losing to the Lions in Detroit during the 2024 season.
+The loss ended the Seahawks’ 10-game road winning streak, marking their first road defeat since losing to the Lions in Detroit in the 2024 season.
+This would also be their final loss of the season; they would go on a 10-game winning streak that culminated in their Super Bowl LX victory.